 R. 116 EPC (R. 71a EPC 1973), and Art.
 114(2) EPC on which it is based, refer to late-filed facts and evidence but not to new arguments, which can be made at any stage in the proceedings (T 131/01, OJ 2003,115; T 926/07, see also T 624/04).
 However, in the light of Art.
 13 RPBA this may be different in appeal proceedings, see T 1621/09 where the board held that a new argument brought forward in appeal proceedings by a party which would have the effect of amending its case, even if the argument was based on evidence and facts already in the proceedings, can only be introduced into the proceedings at the discretion of the board by way of an amendment under Art.
 13 RPBA.

-On the case law regarding late submissions in general (independent of the preparation of oral proceedings governed by R. 116 EPC), see Chapter IV.C.1.
-As to the applicability of R. 116 EPC (R. 71a EPC 1973) to the boards of appeal, see point 4.4.2 below.
+For a comprehensive overview of the case law regarding late submissions in general (independent of the preparation of oral proceedings governed by R. 116 EPC), see Chapter IV.C.1, "Late submission".
+As to the applicability of R. 116 EPC (R. 71a EPC 1973) to the boards of appeal, see in this chapter III.C.4.4.2.
 For case law when the applicant files amended claims in appeal proceedings after the oral proceedings have been arranged and then does not attend them, see Chapter IV.E.4.2.6 d) "Applicant (proprietor) absent from oral proceedings".